ndavison/looper/README.md

 # looper
-Looper written in HTML5 and JS
+An audio oooper written in HTML5 and JS.